-If you’ve read our baby name coverage before, you know we have nothing against sweet, adorable baby names that are all sugar and sunshine.
+If you’ve read our baby name coverage before, you know we have nothing against baby names that are all sugar and sunshine.
 But also, let us be the first to say: There is no rule that says your baby’s name has to be cute, per se, and it certainly doesn’t have to be conventional.
-If you’re looking on the darker side of the name spectrum, why not pick a goth name with roots in hard rock, the spooky side of nature, or even witchy films and fiction?
+So if you’re looking on the darker side of the name spectrum, check out our list of goth baby names that roots in hard rock, the spooky side of nature, or even witchy films and fiction.

 Wednesday’s mom, Morticia, has an equally cool name that has just the right amount of edgy weirdness to it.
 The name is Latin in origin and means “funeral director.”
 You can’t get much more goth than that.